Divide-By-0/blog/content/posts/travel.md

     - **Akron Ohio Haunted Schoolhouse**: I haven't been, but this looks interesting ‒ much more benign than a real-life torture chamber, but the online reviews rave about the quality of scares and actors.
 - Maldives
   - Experiences
     - **Bodu Beru dancing**: This is a traditional dance where the drum beat puts dancers into a psychadelic state.
 The hotels tone it down a decent bit -\*\*I recommend trying to find a spontaneous one on the smaller islands, and jump in yourself!
+Mentioned in [Impro](https://www.ribbonfarm.com/2010/01/23/impro-by-keith-johnstone/).
     - **Undersea restaurant**: Food isn't worth the price, but being in a giant tube underwater while eating was pretty sick.
 - Singapore
   - Food